slidejoe/git-about-best-practices/slides.md

 - <lucide-arrows-up-from-line /> Concurrent working

 <!--
-But used properly it can be so much more helping ease complex processes such as release management, feature development and multiple people working concurrently.
-But I can be a bit of a git about it: I'm really fussy about how people use git - and that's a good thing.
-I've worked with a fair few organisations and development teams over the years, and poor git utilisation is a more common issue than you might think.
+Used properly it can be so much more

+- helping ease complex processes
+  - release management
+  - feature development
+  - multiple people working concurrently
+- I can be a bit of a git about it
+- really fussy about how people use git
+- that's a good thing
 -->

 ---